masaccio/numbers-parser/README.md

 ### Formatting

+**The API for formatting will change until it nears feature completion.
+Expect breakage without major version changes**

 In addition to rendering values as they are displayed in Numbers using the cell property `formatted_value`, `numbers-parser` has limited support for setting cell formats when saving files.

 Formats are provided to the `Table.write` method: